Aussie Stunner Natalie Roser Gets Sandy On The Beach In A Minuscule Black Bikini

 Natalie Roser is back in a bikini on Instagram, much to the delight of her fans.

 On Tuesday, the Aussie stunner shared an eye-popping new set of photos to her page that were an instant hit with her 1.2 million followers.
 The duo of snaps saw the babe getting sandy on a gorgeous beach as the golden sun spilled over her flawless physique.
-A gorgeous view of the ocean flowing up to the shore provided a breathtaking background to the shots, but it was Natalie herself that captivated her audience by showing plenty of skin in a minuscule bikini that left very little to the imagination.
+A gorgeous view of the ocean flowing up to the shore provided a breathtaking background to the shots, but it was Natalie herself that captivated her audience by showing plenty of skin in a minuscule bikini.

 Natalie was a total smokeshow in an itty-bitty black bikini from Ark Swimwear that did nothing but favors for her killer curves.
 The set included a bralette-stylet op with thin shoulder straps that showcased her toned arms — though that was just the beginning of the babe’s skin-baring display.
 The tiny top also boasted a daringly low scoop neckline that was hardly enough to contain her voluptuous assets and left an ample amount of cleavage well within eyesight.